 9. Additional Covers

-– Don’t just rule out optional additional covers, as some of these can provide invaluable protection for you and your business. www.insurance2day.co.uk/speciality-insurances/optional-additional-cover
+– Historically you may not have considered additional covers, however some of these can provide invaluable protection for you and your business. www.insurance2day.co.uk/speciality-insurances/optional-additional-cover

 10. If In Doubt Ask!